 Norwegian farmed salmon accounted for about 53 per cent of global production in 2015.
 With 12 000 salmon pens worldwide, the global market potential for Blue Lice’s solution is estimated at USD 4.3 billion.

-Blue Lice has an ongoing collaboration with two salmon farms owned by the Norwegian company Ellingsen Seafood to finish the last details of its solution design.
+Blue Lice has finished a collaboration with two salmon farms owned by the Norwegian company Ellingsen Seafood with promising results.
+The company is now ready to onboard new customers.

 Preventive approach to controlling sea lice in salmon farms